lodash/lodash/incident_response_plan.md

 ## Runbook

 The following sections outline the **step-by-step process**, explaining each decision, scenario, and possible actions.
-In this guide we also include links that are private (limited to the security triage team), a general overview of the process in flowchart format can be found [here](#security-report-handling-flowchart).
+In this guide we also include links that are private (limited to the Security Triage Team), a general overview of the process in flowchart format can be found [here](#security-report-handling-flowchart).

 ### Step 0: Security Report Received